Corporate Culture in the Workplace

 Stated Culture vs. Lived Culture

-The most critical distinction in corporate culture in the workplace lies between what organizations claim to value and what actually happens day-to-day.
+The most critical distinction in corporate culture lies between what organizations say they value and what employees actually experience day to day.

 Leadership’s Cultural Impact